Maandarr/DGL114ProcessPortfolio/README.md

 **Activity 0301**:

 I'm going to use Instagram to identify all the activities used in the app.
-My count may be off due to a few redundancies but I counted 142 different activities.
-I had no idea there were that many.

 ***Activities***: